evogelsa/go-ml-rpg/README.md

 ## Introduction

-What does machine learning bring to the table that common computer opponents do not have?
-Realistically the answer may be that it brings very little, but in this application it provides a lot of flexibility for a very specific use case.
-This RPG was intentionally designed to work with a computer opponent that uses reinforcement learning to its advantage.
-The computer is always learning from the games it plays.
-This allows the computer to continuously be adapting and adjusting its play to changes in player strategy or game meta.
-In the ideal scenario players play against a computer which trains only to their play style, and thus it is always providing a challenge to the player until they find a new strategy to adapt.
+what does machine learning bring to the table that hard coded computer opponents do not have? realistically the answer may be that it brings very little, but in this application it provides a lot of flexibility for a very specific use case. this role playing game as intentionally designed to work with a computer opponent that uses reinforcement learning to its advantage. the computer is always learning from the games it plays. this allows the computer to continuously adapt and adjust its play to changes in player strategy or game mechanics. in the ideal scenario players fight against a computer which trains only against them. players would then be fighting opponents which adapt to their strategies and keep the game challenging.

 ## Game Design

 #### Description

-This rpg is loosely based off a generic turn based fighting game.
-The game is made up of three classes, Knight, Archer, and Wizard.
-Each class has 5 different
-stats: health, armor, strength, dexterity, and intellect.
+This game is inspired by turn based fighting, but both the computer and the player take their turn simultaneously.
+Another game with similar mechanics is the classic card game "War."
+In this game however, the characters have three classes, Knight, Archer, and Wizard.
+Each class has 5 different stats: health, armor, strength, dexterity, and intellect.
 Characters die when health drops to or below 0.
-Armor will prevent character from taking any damage, but is reduced by the amount of damage done (i.e. a character with 5 armor that gets attacked for 7 damage will take 0 damage but will end the turn with 0 armor).
+Armor will prevent a character from taking any damage, but it is reduced by the amount of damage done (i.e. a character with 5 armor that gets attacked for 7 damage will take 0 damage but will end the turn with 0 armor).
 Strength, dexterity, and intellect are used for calculating move success and outcome.

 #### Character Generation